echoes-tech/pfsense-remote-config-backup/README.md

 #### Beginning with these scripts

+1. `mkdir -p /var/backups/pfsense`
-Copy one of the following scripts in the folder `/usr/local/bin` with the name `backup-pfsense.sh`.
+1. Copy one of the following scripts in the folder `/usr/local/bin` with the name `backup-pfsense.sh`.
+1. [optional] Edit script to change variables `USER` and `PASSWORD`

 ##### pfSense 2.2.6 and Later